Lazy evaluation, concurrency, and parallelism (@)

 Deadlock Freedom

-Linear types structurally prevent deadlock:
+Linear types prevent deadlock by construction.

-- No forward references:
+- No forward references.

 Data Race Freedom